ds2643/ttpy/README.md

 Instructions for installing and using Pytest can be found [here](http://doc.pytest.org/en/latest/getting-started.html)

 Additionally, this script uses [RedBaron](https://github.com/PyCQA/redbaron) to traverse the source file's abstract syntax tree.

-## Issue
-AST-walking approach towards finding all function names in a source file does not currently take into account that some functions are defined in the context of classes.
-Thus, running this script on an object oriented program ignores the class context of methods, simply treating these methods as atomic functions.